michielvaneerd/privategooglecalendars/docs/examples.markdown

 It can be useful when custom link is used.

+### Use JS callback in place of link

+It is possible to replace the link in the popup by a call to JavaScript function.
+To do that use the `eventlinkcallback` property:

+    [pgc eventpopup="true" eventlink="true" eventlinkcallback="true"]

+When this property is set to `true` the link displayed in the popup call an internal JS function that the user have to declare:

+    function PGC_EventCallBack(id, title)
+    {
+        alert("You clicked on event " + title + " (Google Agenda internal ID is " + id + ")");
+    }

+A second function have also to declared to returned the text displayed is the popup:

+    function PGC_EventLinkAction(id, title)
+    {
+        return "This is my text";
+    }

 ## Limit the events

 To display all events instead of showing the "+2 more" text: